Federación Universitaria de Buenos Aires: Political system and organization

 The FUBA is made up of thirteen centros de estudiantes, which are democratically elected by regular graduate students in each of the thirteen faculties of the University of Buenos Aires.
 In addition to the centros de estudiantes, students in each of the faculties also vote for representatives to the FUBA Congress.
-Each faculty counts with five delegates, amounting to a total of 65 delegates.
+Each faculty has five delegates, amounting to a total of 65 delegates.
 An additional 65 seats in the Congress are distributed among the different political groupings using the D'Hondt system after each election.
 The FUBA Congress is responsible for electing the federation's authorities, including its president, vice president, general secretary (a post that conventionally goes to the first minority), and various other secretariats.
 In order for the Congress to convene, a quorum of half of its delegates plus one (66 delegates out of 130, in total) must be achieved.